Salma Solaun: 2023

+2024

 The first competition of the group in 2024 was the World Cup in Athens, where they took 4th place in the All-Around, 8th with 5 hoops and 7th with 3 ribbons & 2 balls.
-Weeks later, in Sofia they won silver with 5 balls, in Baku the group won gold in the All-Around and silver with 3 ribbons & 2 balls.
+Weeks later, in Sofia they won silver with 5 hoops, in Baku the group won gold in the All-Around and silver with 3 ribbons & 2 balls.
 In May she won gold in the All-Around and with 5 hoops as well as bronze in the mixed event at the stage in Portimão.
 At the European Championships in Budapest the Spanish group won bronze in the All-Around, silver with 5 hoops and gold with 3 ribbons & 2 balls.
 At the last World Cup of the season, in Cluj-Napoca, they won gold in the mixed event final.
 In early August Salma, Ana Arnau, Inés Bergua, Mireia Martínez and Patricia Pérez competed at the Olympic Games in Paris, where they took 10th place in the qualification event and thus not advancing to the final.

+2025

 In 2025, she continued in the group, debuting with a new formation along Andrea Corral, Marina Cortelles, Andrea Fernández, Lucía Muñoz and Inés Bergua, at the World Cup in Sofia winning gold in the All-Around and with 3 balls & 2 hoops.
 A week later they performed exhibitions of their routines in Ourense.
 In May, they took part in the World Cup in Portimão.
 Selected for the European Championships in Tallinn, she helped the group win gold in the All-Around for the first time in 33 years, winning gold in the two event finals too.
 In July, group won gold medals in all-around and both apparatus finals at the World Challenge Cup in Cluj-Napoca.

 In August, the group competed at the 2025 World Championships in Rio de Janeiro, Brazil, winning bronze medals in group all-around and 5 ribbons.
 They took 4th place in 3 balls + 2 hoops final and finished 8th in team competition together with Alba Bautista and Lucia González.

+2026

+The group debuted the following year at the 2026 World Cup in Sofia, being 11th overall, 15th with 5 balls and 11th with 3 hoops & 4 clubs.
+In April they won silver in the All-Around and gold with 3 hoops + 4 clubs in Baku.
+They took 7th place in 5 balls final.
+Next, they competed at World Challenge Cup in Portimão, taking gold in 5 balls and bronze in 3 hoops + 4 clubs final.

+On May 27-31, Salma and her teammates (Inés Bergua, Marina Cortelles, Andrea Fernández, Lucía Muñoz, Andrea Corral) won three gold medals (in all group events) at the 2026 European Championships in Varna.
+Spain thus repeated its achievement from the 2025 European Championships, becoming the first group in the modern era to win all group gold medals at two consecutive European Championships.
+They were 4th in team competition together with individual gymnasts Alba Bautista and Daniela Picó.